Privc/Privc/README.md

 - 👋 Hi, I’m @Privc
-- 👀 I’m interested in Technical writing
-- 🌱 I’m currently learning API and Software documentation,
+- 👀 I’m interested in API and Software documentation

 <!---
 Privc/Privc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.